ROB GRAAFLAND

 "My efforts will be rewarded if my work has contributed to and increased people's happiness."

-And on 1 October 1938, Rob Graafland wrote to his close friend and colleague Charles Hollman: "...
+And on 1 October, 1938, Rob Graafland wrote to his good friend and colleague Charles Hollman: "...
 Fortunately, your romantic nature is still present in your work; for, of course, in these rational, businesslike times we really need a bit of romance.
 It is obvious that changing circumstances will influence artists, but it is a fact that, the more businesslike and rational life becomes, people's desire for romance will grow.
 After all, romance is an essential part of life."

-Copyright © Fr Graafland 2023
+Copyright © Fr Graafland 2024